The Art of Pattern Design

-Pattern in art is the repetition of lines, shapes, tones, colors, textures and forms.
-Artists, designers, architects, mathematicians, scientists and engineers have all explored the patterns of nature to discover their decorative elegance and to understand their structural form.
+Pattern in art and design is the repetition of lines, shapes, tones, colors, textures and forms.
+Artists and designers explore patterns to discover their decorative elegance and to understand their structural form.

 Our lessons on repeat patterns were inspired by the art of William Morris and the Arts and Crafts Movement.